-content/uploads/2021/01/UKCIS sharing nudes and semi nudes advice for education settings V2.pdf to keep safe on and offline and e-safety is promoted throughout the school and home environment.
+content/uploads/2021/01/UKCIS sharing nudes and semi nudes advice for education settings V2.pdf

+28.13 Staff follow school procedures in reporting such concerns and promote e-safety and dangers of sharing nudes, sexting, grooming and CSE through lessons, PSHE and assemblies.
+Our pupil/students are taught how to keep safe on and offline and e-safety is promoted throughout the school and home environment.
 Our school have also discussed local and national cases where grooming of young children has taken place such as the Kayleigh Haywood Story/Brecks Game to highlight the dangers.